Skip to main content

 Writing code for plugins is essentially the same as writing within a CLI.
 They can export 3 different types: commands, hooks, and other plugins.

 Run npx oclif generate mynewplugin to create a plugin in a new directory.
-This will come with a sample command called hello.
+This will come with a sample commands called hello and hello world.